Speaker identification

 Speaker identification sits downstream of capture and transcription but upstream of how you filter and search audio-derived content.
 Enabling diarisation engages the normalisation and noise reduction path on speech segments; disabling it skips that cost when you only need plain transcripts.

 If speaker counts look inflated in noisy environments, try improving capture quality before toggling advanced options.
-Fewer false speech segments mean fewer phantom speakers to merge or mark.
+Fewer false speech segments mean fewer phantom speakers to link, review, or mark.

 Best practices for voice quality